FlairGPT: Repurposing LLMs for Interior Designs: Conclusion

 \section{Conclusion}

 We have presented \name as an LLM-guided interior designer.
 We demonstrated that LLMs offer a rich source of information that can be harnessed to help decide which objects to include for a target room along with their various intra- and inter-object constraints.
 We described how to convert these language constraints into algebraic functions using a library of pre-authored cost functions.
 Having translated the functions, we solve and extract final room layouts, and retrieve objects based on the LLM-based object attributes.
 Our evaluations demonstrate that human users favorably rate our designed layouts.
 The generated layouts are explainable by construction, as users can browse through the constraints used in the design process and optionally adjust their relative priority.
+Our approach, which leverages LLMs for planning followed by optimization, has the potential for wide-ranging applications beyond interior design, including urban planning, 3D modeling, and image enhancement--any domain where cost objectives can be effectively quantified.

 \paragraph*{Limitations.} Our study has several limitations that future work could address.
 First, \name designs are currently limited to rectangular rooms.
 Exploring application to irregularly shaped rooms, possibly by approximating them with union of (axis-aligned) rectangles, would be an interesting direction.
 However, one has to come up with a canonical naming convention for the walls to interact with the LLM to extract room-specific constraints.